accordproject/techdocs/docs/ergo-tutorial.md

 ### Git

-* Git: The [Github Guide to Installing Git][git-setup] is a good source of information.
+* Git: The [Github Guide to Installing Git][git-setup.md] is a good source of information.

 ### Node.js